buntine/discogs/README.markdown

 ABOUT
 -----
   A 100% Ruby wrapper of the Discogs.com API.
-No dependencies, no extra gems. :)

   Discogs::Wrapper abstracts all the nasty boilerplate code needed to interact with the Discogs API.
 It gives you direct access to the information you need.